 CISO Lens supports the people that lead security in the largest organisations in our region.
 These organisations are important because they interact with large numbers of staff, customers, and citizens.
 These staff, customers and citizens are our friends, family and communities.
 They deserve to be safe online, but their safety is not a given.
 These people need support at scale, and government bodies are best placed to do this.
 Consequently, CISO Lens sees these government bodies as vital allies.

-CISO Lens actively looks to work with and give public, vocal, support to, government bodies that exist to support the safety and security of people online.
+CISO Lens actively looks to work with government bodies that exist to support the safety and security of people online.
 The CEO of NetSafe, the eSafety Commissioner, the head of the ACSC, and the deputy director of CERT NZ have all presented at CISO Lens gatherings.